Edward of Middleham from the Beauchamp Pageant. Described as ‘Edward Plantagenet, son to Kyng Richard’

 This manuscript dates from c.1447 and depicts a young boy who can be seen with a pudding basin hair style as well as wearing costume – note the stiff pleats, sleeves, cuffs and collar – almost identical to that of the Sheriff Hutton monument. @Chronicles of Hainault Rogier Van der Weyden.

-With the costume etc of the effigy dating from approx 50 year earlier two possibilities have been suggested as to whom the monument was made for which make far more sense than Edward of Middleham.
+With the costume etc of the effigy dating from approximately fifty year earlier, two possibilities have been suggested as to whom the monument was made for which make far more sense than Edward of Middleham.

 Ralph Neville Earl of Westmorland with some of his enormous family – plus ‘pudding basin’ hair cuts galore.